surajneupane55/React-on-Rails-API-guide/index.md

 ```

-If you noticed above we don't define any root_path and that makes sense when we want to make our api stand-alone, stateless or sessionless which is holy grail of API functionality.
+If you noticed above we didn't define any root_path and that makes sense when we want to make our API stand-alone, stateless or sessionless which is holy grail of API functionality.

-The other thing we are interested in to serialize our Record model.
+The other thing we are interested is to serialize our Record model.
 We want to make our JSON more readable, understandable and uniform which is taken care by

 ``` gem 'active_model_serializers', '~> 0.10.0' ```